 The ESPP was adopted by the Board of Directors in March 2002 and was approved by our stockholders in May 2002.
 The ESPP, as initially approved, permitted the issuance of 1,500,000 shares of Common Stock.
-Amendments to the ESPP, adopted in May 2004, May 2006, May 2009, July 2011, August 2013, July 2014, June 2016, June 2017, June 2018 and June 2019 increased the maximum number of shares available for issuance under the ESPP by an additional 15,300,000 shares in the aggregate, resulting in 16,800,000 shares of Common Stock permitted for issuance under the ESPP.
-As of March 31, 2020, there were 760,109 shares of Common Stock currently available for issuance under the ESPP.
+Amendments to the ESPP, adopted in May 2004, May 2006, May 2009, July 2011, August 2013, July 2014, June 2016, June 2017, June 2018, June 2019 and June 2020 increased the maximum number of shares available for issuance under the ESPP by an additional 16,300,000 shares in the aggregate, resulting in 17,800,000 shares of Common Stock permitted for issuance under the ESPP.
+As of March 31, 2021, there were 633,519 shares of Common Stock currently available for issuance under the ESPP.

-In April 2020, the Board of Directors unanimously approved an amendment to the ESPP, subject to obtaining stockholder approval, to increase the number of shares of Common Stock available for issuance under the ESPP by 1,000,000 shares.
-If this proposal is approved by our stockholders, the shares reserved and available for issuance under the ESPP for the current offering period and for offering periods commencing on or after July 1, 2020, would be increased by 1,000,000 shares.
-Based on the Company's current forecasts and estimated participation rates, the Company expects that with this increase, the ESPP will have enough shares of Common Stock to cover ESPP purchases through July 2021.
+In April 2021, the Board of Directors unanimously approved an amendment to the ESPP, subject to obtaining stockholder approval, to increase the number of shares of Common Stock available for issuance under the ESPP by 1,000,000 shares.
+If this proposal is approved by our stockholders, the shares reserved and available for issuance under the ESPP for the current offering period and for offering periods commencing on or after July 1, 2021, will be increased by 1,000,000 shares.
+Based on the Company's current forecasts and estimated participation rates, the Company expects that with this increase, the ESPP will have enough shares of Common Stock to cover ESPP purchases through July 2022.

-If this proposal is not approved by the Company's stockholders, the shares reserved and available for issuance under the ESPP will be 760,109, and, based on current forecasts and estimated participation rates, the Company anticipates this would only be enough shares of Common Stock to cover ESPP purchases through July 2020.
+If this proposal is not approved by the Company's stockholders, the shares reserved and available for issuance under the ESPP will be 633,519, and, based on current forecasts and estimated participation rates, the Company anticipates this would only be enough shares of Common Stock to cover ESPP purchases through January 2022.

 The intent of the ESPP is to encourage employees to acquire equity ownership in the Company in an effort to ensure a close alignment of the interests of employees with those of the Company's stockholders.
 The proposed increase in the number of shares available for issuance under the ESPP will enable the Company to continue to use the ESPP as a valuable tool for attracting and retaining key personnel and aligning the interests of ESPP participants with those of the Company's stockholders.
 We believe that the ESPP remains an important element of a competitive compensation package, especially for technology companies, as these plans are offered by most public companies with which we compete for employees.
-Approximately 45% of our employees eligible to participate in the ESPP during the offering period ending July 1, 2020 are participating.
+Approximately 49% of our employees eligible to participate in the ESPP during the offering period ending July 1, 2021 are participating.